 3. Why it’s necessary to push back your cuticle or why do you push cuticles back

 4. And how to protect your cuticle from getting dry, peeling or get torn.

 So let’s go straight to what we have in our menu but before then, let me ask, what does cuticle mean or why do you push back your cuticles?

 Can you try?
 OK let me help you with it.

-The cuticle are those tiny dead skin cells that help protect, guide and shield our nails from infection.
+The cuticle is those tiny dead skin cells that help protect, guide and shield our nails from infection.

 Simply put, they act as physical barriers which help to prevents the entry of intruders – debris, microbes, etc into our nail region – matrix

 The matrix, on the other hand, is where secondary nail cells are produced.
-These cells after production springs out to form what you see as nails.
+These cells after production spring out to form what you see as nails.

 Trimming or cutting a part of the cuticle can be detrimental to the health of your nails.

 Although expert advises that overgrown cuticle should be trimmed, but then, it takes a professional to do that successfully without causing harm to them.